Find out more about the EATS 2022 speakers …

 With more than 20 years’ experience on customer service, made her attentive to details and willing to learn from each person and situation.
 She believes that opportunities must be given to each cabin crew to make sure that each cabin crew will stand out.

 With her motivation comes her joyful personality and professionalism.
 Growth is her desire and each step she takes on the growth ladder is with the purpose to become a voice for those who have difficulties in having one.

-A former CAT Magazine Pioneer award winner, Chris holds a master’s degree in aviation management and is a Fellow of the Royal Aeronautical Society.
+David holds a Masters degree from the College of Aeronautics, Cranfield and is a Fellow of the Royal Aeronautical Society.

 Day 1 – Tuesday 8th November 2022 – Session 4